Upgradingmaster/QuranFollow/extension/README.md

 # Qurʾān Locator Firefox Extension

-A Firefox extension that brings the Quran locator functionality to your browser as a convenient popup.
+A Firefox extension that brings the Quran locator functionality to your browser as a convenient sidepanel.

 ## Prerequisites